 This scene of a burned down school had a lot of different elements including fallen trees and the scattered debris from the building.
 The black and white edit helped to simplify all of the elements and make the photo easier to comprehend.

 There are many different apps to use for black and white editing.
-One of my favorites is PhotoToaster which offers a variety of black and white filter presets.
+One of my favorites is PhotoToaster which offers a variety of iPhone filters for converting images to black and white.

 Presets are great if you’re a beginner iPhone photographer who may be unfamiliar with using the adjustment controls to fine tune photo editing.